 3-stage rocker wakeboards have a flat centre section with two distinct bend points at either end.
 Wakeboards with a 3-stage rocker ride slightly higher in the water and are faster with a "looser" feel to them.
 They provide more "pop" off the wake but the tradeoff is that landings can be harder.
 These types of boards work well behind the boat.

-Progressive rocker wakeboards (aka hybrid rocker or 5-stage rocker) feature the best of both continuous and 3-stage rockers, although they will always be something of a compromise.
+Progressive rocker wakeboards (aka hybrid rocker or 5-stage rocker) feature the best of both continuous and 3-stage rockers.
 These types of boards work well behind the boat or at the cable park.

 Fins provide forward stability and tracking and give the board "grip" on the water.
 Without fins a wakeboard will still travel in a reasonably straight line as it is longer than it is wide, but it will be able to rotate freely and very loosely on the surface of the water which requires skill to control.